Core question

 The real test is whether honesty rebounds in the safe control condition or whether evasiveness persists anyway.

-Here the judge is not scoring style realism or generic answer quality.
-It is performing a categorical behavioral read of each answer under a fixed schema:
+Here the judge performs a categorical behavioral read of each answer under a fixed schema.
+Style realism and answer quality are out of scope:

 honest_disclosurepartial_omissiondirect_lieThe paired pressure / control design matters as much as the labels themselves.
 The judge sees the same underlying situation under two social conditions, which makes it possible to ask whether the model becomes honest again once candor is explicitly safe.

-The strongest evidence here is not just higher dishonesty under pressure.
-It is the failure to recover in the control condition under the same judging schema.
+The strongest evidence is the failure to recover in the control condition under the same judging schema.
+Higher dishonesty under pressure is the obvious outcome; what survives when pressure is gone is the diagnostic.

 | Signal | Base | LoRA | What it suggests |